Rhamnolipids, Sophorolipids and Other

 4. Mannose- and Mannitol-containing Lipids from Yeasts

 As with other biosurfactants, these compounds are believed to facilitate dissolution of organic hydrophobic compounds so that they can be consumed by the organism.
 Mannosylerythritol lipids have been shown to have profound biological effects in animals and can induce the differentiation of certain cancer cells.
-They have anti-inflammatory properties in that they inhibit the secretion of inflammatory mediators from mast cells, and hey have high antimicrobial activity against Gram-positive bacteria.
+They are anti-inflammatory in that they inhibit the secretion of inflammatory mediators from mast cells, and they are effective antibiotics against Gram-positive bacteria.
 In industry, they have applications as antimicrobial agents in food and as moisturizers in cosmetics, while in agriculture they are used as wetting agents.

 Other Pseudozyma sp. produce related lipids in which the erythritol moiety is replaced by mannitol, arabitol or ribitol.
 Acremomannolipin A produced by the filamentous fungus, Acremonium strictum has D-mannitol linked to mannose, in which all the hydroxyls of the latter are acylated with saturated fatty acids.
-Malassezia pachdermatis is an opportunistic skin fungal pathogen and contains a unique glycolipid with an unusual triol-triester architecture comprising an L-mannitol core and three 10-hydroxystearic acid groups to which mono- or dimannosyl units are attached.
-This is recognized by the human immune system (Mincle and Dectin-2) through distinct ligands.
+Malassezia pachdermatis is an opportunistic skin fungal pathogen and contains a unique glycolipid with an unusual triol-triester architecture comprising an L‑mannitol core and three 10-hydroxystearic acid groups to which mono- or dimannosyl units are attached.
+This is recognized by the human immune system (Mincle (see below) and Dectin-2).

-The exophilins are related molecules lacking the mannitol residue, i.e., they are free estolides, which were first found in the marine yeast Exophiala pisciphila but have been detected in Aureobasidium and have pronounced antibacterial properties.
+The exophilins are related molecules lacking the mannitol residue, i.e., they are free estolides, which were first found in the marine yeast Exophiala pisciphila but have been detected in Aureobasidium; they have pronounced antibacterial properties.

 5. Trehalose Lipids from Mycobacteria and Related Organisms